 Launched at the Asia-Pacific International Mining Exhibition (AIMEX) 2017 event!

-The DPM-RT is the tool that ventilation officers and workshop staff need in order to reliably identify high DPM emitters, and to validate the effectiveness of emissions-related maintenance.
+The dPM-RT is the tool that mechanical and workshop staff need in order to reliably identify high DPM emitters, and to validate the effectiveness of emissions-related maintenance.

 • Instant measurement of fine particulate levels in diesel exhaust